-CFAA PRESENTS OUR 2019 FEATURED DESIGNER FROM ENGLAND
+CFAA PRESENTS OUR 2020 FEATURED DESIGNER FROM Mexico

 The annual Seminar, limited to members, is held annually in Orlando, Florida.
 The event is a fantastic experience for floral designers, whether novice or advanced.
 Attendees are treated to Workshops, trend-setting Programs, a display of designs by members, and commercial sales of design materials, containers and mechanics.
 Our commercial Vendors offer wide-ranging products and essentials for the avid designer.
 Membership in CFAA costs $35 annually; members are eligible to attend the Seminar and to receive two issues each year of the news magazine Design Dimensions.

 “A Detour into Creativity”